joowani/dtags/README.md

 Once installed, you will have **5** commands at your disposal: `tag`, `untag`, `d`, `e` and `dtags`.
-Please make sure you don't have any linux aliases, functions or symlinks with the same names.
+Make sure you don't have any linux aliases, functions or symlinks etc. with the same names.

 ## Usage Examples